aleklisi/How_much_do_you_lift_WDI_2023/notes.md

 # 25
 Another good idea is to upgrading all components of your system to the latest version.
 From my own field just upgrading Erlang OTP version, recompiling the same code to the new VM and running it there usually brings performance improvements.
-For example in 2020 the OTP team introduced JIT Just in time compiler, which makes wonders performencewise without any need of changes in your code!
+For example in 2020 the OTP team introduced JIT Just in time compiler, which makes wonders performance wise without any need of changes in your code!

 # 26
-Sometimes there is just no way around execution time of something.
+Sometimes there is just no way around execution time and a user just needs to wait.
 If a user needs to wait for something, make sure that they are under the impression that the work is happening and it is not just that the program is hanging.
 You probably know it as a waiting circle, or some kind of loading bar.

 # 27
+As a developer you do not always have influence on what the requirement are and how the final product will look like, but sometimes you do have a saying in it.
+I would like to inspire you by gaming industry which is known for all sorts of creative solutions and workarounds.

+# 28
+Sometimes we need to ask if something is really needed, or can it dropped completely or somehow modified to have smaller impact?
+For example, let's think of profile photos on Facebook, Instagram, Linkedin or Twitter.
+Do you need them to be in Full HD or 4k or os 400 by 400 pixels sufficient enough?
+As they are always displayed small anyways?

+# 29
 And last but not least if everything fails it remains nothing but to find a new job, where you can start your performance crusade from square one.

-# 28
+# 30
 Thank you for your attention!